viamrobotics/docs/docs/manage/configuration.md

 ## Processes

-Configuring a process is a way to automatically run a specified script when the robot boots.
+To automatically run a specified script when the robot boots, configure a *process*.

 Start by giving the process a **Name** (`id` in raw JSON) (an identifier of your choice) and clicking **Create Process**.